Neeraj-IIITS/Devheat_Beta_The_Hustlers/README.md

       the "Home Page" and if  we click on the "Contact Us" again it will scroll down to the

-      "Contact Us" form there we can enter the required details and click on the "Submit" and
+      "Contact Us" form there we can enter the required details and click on the "Submit".

-      this data will be stored in their respective databases.
+    * These data will be stored in their respective databases and in their respective tables.
 ```

 ## Demo Vido Link